pranoti-d/vizabi/README.md

-# database
+# Website
-test the database version
+create the website